-Atlanta Braves first baseman Freddie Freeman has been named the National League Player of the Week for the period ending September 25th.
+First baseman Freddie Freeman of the Atlanta Braves has been named National League Player of the Week for the period ending June 19th.
 The announcement was made earlier today on MLB Network.